 +

-, or an integer value.
++The nested option may be set to either True, False, or an integer value.
 If given an integer value it indicates the depth of relationships that should be traversed before reverting to a flat representation.

 When serializing objects using a nested representation any occurances of recursion will be recognised, and will fall back to using a flat representation.